 How secure is the cloud?

-Questions about cloud security threats are a valid concern, as all your sensitive data is held outside of your company premises.
+Questions about cloud security threats are a valid concern, as, in public cloud environments, sensitive data is usually stored in provider-managed infrastructure.
 However, in most cases, data will be much safer when stored in the cloud than kept on the user’s device.

 Usually, cloud data is stored in an encrypted form, meaning that anyone needing data access needs a digital key.
-Not to mention that the data itself is stored across a large fleet of servers with multiple backups.
+Not to mention that the data itself is stored across many servers.
 This is done to protect the information in case of a server malfunction or a cyberattack.

-While the cloud is much safer than device storage, it’s important to note that no security system is uncrackable.
-A broad spectrum of cybersecurity risks applies to cloud infrastructure that could compromise your data.
-Cloud security threats include external data breaches, misconfigurations, poor authentication controls, phishing attacks, insecure APIs, insider threats, data loss, denial-of-service (DoS) attacks, shadow IT, and vulnerabilities within the infrastructure itself.
-Being aware of cloud security risks early on can help prevent more severe breaches such as advanced persistent threats later.
+While the cloud is often safer than storing data on individual devices, no security system is free from risk.
+Cloud security threats include external data breaches, misconfigurations, poor authentication controls, phishing attacks, insecure APIs, insider threats, data loss, denial-of-service (DoS) attacks, shadow IT, AI-powered attacks, supply chain attacks, ransomware, and vulnerabilities within the infrastructure itself.
+Understanding cloud security risks early helps reduce the chance of data exposure, downtime, and long-term financial damage.

 Cloud infrastructure is very complex, so there’s a real risk of missing something when setting it up.
 Organizations risk misconfiguring their access systems when scaling up or scaling down their operations.
 Missing important updates or overlooking existing infrastructure shortcomings may also contribute to critical misconfigurations.